 Whilst this may be true, there are other more important pathways to support muscle building.
 High–protein diets rich in high–quality proteins (either animal sources or complimentary plant sources) will contain plenty of leucine.

 Leucine is one of the building blocks of protein (an amino acid) which is most popular for its ability to stimulate muscle protein synthesis.
 Food sources high in leucine include chicken, beef, fish, eggs and supplements such as whey protein.

 How would a keto diet support muscle building

 As mentioned, keto diets will typically be higher in protein and protein sources, especially leucine rich sources, that can stimulate muscle protein synthesis on their own.4However, insulin may have an added benefit when it comes to hypertrophy (growth).

 Whilst not directly related to muscle building per se, the keto diet may also help you get leaner (which contributes to a more defined muscular look) and retain more muscle mass (especially true when it comes to age related loss of muscle mass or inactivity).5 This is due to the reduction of carbohydrates, which may make it easier to maintain the calorie deficit you need to lose body fat.
 Alongside this, your protein intake will remain high helping to maintain muscle mass.

 Notably, as you undergo metabolic adaptation to a ketogenic diet you may experience a decrease in exercise performance (just as you would expect if you were feeling “under the weather”).

-However even this appears to even out over time (although individual response varies and some people perform better on a low carb diet and some perform better on a high carb diet).7
+However even this appears to even out over time, although individual response varies and some people perform better on a low carb diet and some perform better on a high carb diet.7